OsbornePro/BTPS-SecPack/docs/index.rst

    New-WSManInstance -ResourceUri WinRM/Config/Listener -SelectorSet @{Address = "*"; Transport = "HTTPS"} -ValueSet @{Hostname = FqdnRequiredHere.domain.com; CertificateThumbprint = $Thumbprint }

+__CERTIFICATE SHOULD BE USED FOR SERVER AND CLIENT AUTHENTICATION WHEN USING WINDOWS EVENT COLLECTION__

 **SERVER CERTIFICATE INFO:**

 The certificate thumbprint value that you are going to need in **"Group Policy Setting 1"** below is from your internal domains Private Key Infrastructure (PKI).
 This value will vary as these values are unique to the certificate.
 The Root Certificate Authority (CA) assigns certificates to your devices.
 When a device receives a certificate, it gets assigned under the Root CA's certificate.
 This creates what is called a Certificate Chain.
 If it helps to see this represented in a directory tree format, it would look something like the below tree structure.
 Your domain would not have an Intermediate CA most likely but I included it for the visual.